Metabolism, Thyroid and Weight Loss

 This article is the first article of a ten-part series on Fat Loss and the best tips, and tricks to help Get You in Shape.
 This first article will focus on your body’s internal furnace, the thyroid.
 This vital gland is responsible for regulating your metabolism, or how well you burn calories.
 A healthy thyroid will burn fat quickly, whereas an unhealthy thyroid can lead to weight gain.
-Learn more about your thermodynamic thyroid here!
+Learn more about the relationship between your thermodynamic thyroid and weight loss here!

 Thermodynamics of the Thyroid